Dumonu/bp4o/index.md

 # Aliases!

-BP4O works with most basic [Perforce aliases](https://www.perforce.com/perforce/r16.1/manuals/cmdref/chapter.introduction.html#introduction.aliases)!
+BP4O works with Perforce's builtin [aliasing](https://www.perforce.com/perforce/r16.1/manuals/cmdref/chapter.introduction.html#introduction.aliases)!

-BP4O also provides its own aliasing for p4 clients that don't support Perforce aliases:
+And BP4O provides its own aliasing:

-Add a file named `aliases` to `~/.config/bp4o/`.
+To use BP4O aliases, add a file named `aliases` to `~/.config/bp4o/`.
 Each line of `~/.config/bp4o/aliases` is treated as an alias with the syntax `<alias> = <command>`.

 e.g.